Upper extremity amputation is the removal of part or entirety of a limb. This can occur at the level of the arm, wrist or hand.

 Upper extremity amputation may impact an individual’s physical, psychological and emotional well-being.
 OT’s are prepared to address the complexity of these conditions and to establish appropriate treatment plans that help their clients return to meaningful roles and activities.

-OT intervention in this population may involve:
+Occupational Therapy intervention in this population may involve:

 - General conditioning